TBD54566975/dwn-proxy-js/README.md

 Handlers for inbound DWN Messages must be defined in order for the underlying DWN to accept and process messages.
 If a handler for the given `{Interface}{Method}` is not defined (ex: `RecordsWrite`) then all messages for that given `{Interface}{Method}` will be rejected.

----

-*Note:* we should reconsider the project composition in relation to `dwn-server`.
-The two projects are distinct developer products, but they have significant overlap which can be isolated to a shared package. `dwn-json-rpc-js` could be a package which implements a fully-featured DWN, using `dwn-sdk-js`, interfaced via JSON-RPC, which offers optional programmatic callbacks both prior-to and post DWN Message processing (that is, `dwn.processMessage()`).

----

 ![Inbound](images/inbound.png)

 ![Outbound](images/outbound.png)